 Large organizations in far-flung locations can inspire the same sense of purpose and belonging that a small, physically close team can foster.
-That’s what Georgene Huang, a Forbes contributor and the founder of Fairygodboss—who consults for many remote workers—pointed out:
+That’s what Georgene Huang, a Forbes contributor and the founder of Fairygodboss, a career community for professional women, pointed out:

 “Any large multinational ultimately is run by someone or teams of people who are ‘remote’ leaders from an employee who works in a different office.